Footage shows 'go slow' lorry drivers on M180 near Doncaster this morning

 In the clip, a long line of lorries can be seen crawling on the three-lane motorway, with other motorists in cars mixed among them.

-Drivers were able to get by using the fast lane at a visibly reduced speed.
+Drivers were able to get by using the outside lane at a visibly reduced speed.

 West Yorkshire Police issued a warning to motorists prior to the planned demonstration on the M180 asking other drivers to plan alternative routes.